102

 Monday, the 27th of September 2010

-I also tasted 2005 which expressed lots of blueberries and blackberries, fine aromas of perfectly ripe fruit, and was well-structured and elegant.
+I also tasted 2005 which expressed lots of blueberries and blackberries, delicate aromas of perfectly ripe fruit, and was well-structured and elegant.
 Fine wine for the vintage.
 Denis Darriet told me that, in his opinion, the 2008 vintage was the first to show Seguin's true soil.
 He expected to harvest later in the week and was very happy with the quality of grapes, which he thought were riper and more concentrated than in 2009!

-Tuesday, the 28th of September 2010
+Tuesday, the 28th of September, 2010

-The day started with a cold morning (7 degrees Celsius), then a warm afternoon (25 degrees Celsius), beautiful sunshine and wind-still weather.
+The day started with a cold morning (7 degrees Celsius), then a warm afternoon (25 degrees Celsius), beautiful sunshine, and wind-still weather.
 Busy schedule waited.

 Château Roquetaillade La Grange

 First visit of the day and quite an interesting one.
-Situated in Graves appellation, this property is run by three brothers, Dominique, Bruno and Pascal Guignard.
+Situated in Graves appellation, this property is run by three brothers, Dominique, Bruno, and Pascal Guignard.
 They also have a property in Sauternes, Lamothe Guignard.
 When I arrived, the harvest was going on - harvesting was done by machine.
 Pascal Guignard, who received me, was delighted with the already harvested white grapes and incoming red grapes.

 Roquetaillade La Grange white 60% Sémillon, 20% Sauvignon Blanc and 20% Muscadelle planted on 15 ha big vineyard.
-I tasted 2009, a pretty lovely wine with seductive aromas of apple and pear, sufficient acidity to keep the freshness intact, and a smooth finish.
+I tasted 2009, a lovely wine with seductive aromas of apple and pear, sufficient acidity to keep the freshness intact, and a smooth finish.
 Enjoyable.

 Château de Chantegrive